tarantuli/enchanters-manual/gameplay.md

    have ![img.png](icons/rest-action.png) in their cost.
 1. Each village card defines at least one rest action.
 1. Some item, enchantment and Overlord cards also define rest actions.
-1. If the rest action defines an additional cost, the player may pay it.
+1. If the rest action declares an additional cost, the player may pay it.
 If the player does not pay the cost, he cannot take that action.
 1. The player resolves the effects of the rest action.
 1. The player discards the card on journey track slot 0.
-1. If there is an active Overlord in play, the discarded card may trigger an invasion.
+1. If there is an active Overlord in play, the discarded card may trigger an [invasion](#overlord-invasion).

 ## Overlord invasion

+1. This happens when a card from journey track slot 0 is discarded due to resting or failing combat.
 1. If there is not an active Overlord in play, skip the rest of this section.
-1. This happens when a card from journey track slot 0 is discarded due to resting or failing combat.
 1. Invasion abilities are defined on the Overlord card as: *type: effect*.
 1. If the Overlord has invasion abilities associated with the type of the discarded card or any token on it, resolve the effects of the abilities.